sexual harassment at work

 Probably one of the most difficult aspects of being sexually harassed at work is the fear of what might happen to you, your income, your career and your reputation if you make a complaint.
 History is littered with examples of victim-blaming and women who have been singled out and treated badly because they do complain: look no further than Monika Lewinsky.
 Sometimes the treatment after raising a complaint of sexual harassment at work can be even worse than the treatment which led to the complaint.
 Employers can “punish” women who speak out and inadvertently “reward” perpetrators especially if that person is in a position of power or control.
 The power dynamic is especially tricky, but we have sadly seen it all before.

-Sexual harassment employment law can help with these situations.
-The main way didlaw can help you with this, other than by providing you with legal advice and steering you on a course to find a solution is by supporting you and giving you the courage to speak out and deal with the problem.
+Sexual harassment lawyers can help with these situations.
+The main way didlaw can help you with this, other than by providing you with legal advice and steering you on a course to find a solution, is by supporting you and giving you the courage to speak out and deal with the problem.
 It will be difficult, but you should not allow someone else’s misconduct to ruin your work and your life.
 The law protects you by providing a remedy and a sexual harassment lawyer from our team can guide you on your way.

 In some situations, your employer might be liable for acts of sexual harassment that take place out of the workplace, for example unwanted conduct at a works’ drinks event or an overseas business trip.